Ryne755/cache_system_of_lease_mechanism/README.md

   binary file is under the path: build/sample/

 ## TODO:
-  draft version,need more testing and detail optimization<br>
+  draft version,need more testing and optimization<br>